 \section{Abstract}

-In the paper, we consider Br\"{u}ck conjecture as the solutions of first-order partial differential equations in several complex variables.
-Our results ensure that Br\"{u}ck conjecture in $\mathbb{C}^m$ is valid under some additional conditions.
-In pursuit of this goal, we have also established the Borel-Caratheodory theorem in $\mathbb{C}^m$ and derived several fundamental results concerning order and hyper-order into higher dimensions.
+In this paper, we study the Br\"{u}ck conjecture \cite{Bruck-1996} by interpreting it through solutions of first-order partial differential equations in several complex variables.
+Our results show that the Br\"{u}ck conjecture \cite{Bruck-1996} in $\mathbb{C}^m$ holds under certain additional conditions.
+In pursuit of this objective, we also establish a Borel-Caratheodory theorem in $\mathbb{C}^m$ and derive several fundamental results on the order and hyper-order of entire functions in higher dimensions.